Couper Phi Beta Kappa Library Lecture Series

 2021 spring Lecture

-The Richard “Dick” Couper ‘44 Lecture Series is pleased to present a presentation by Ty Seidule, Chamberlain Fellow and a visiting professor of history.
+The Richard “Dick” Couper ‘44 Lecture Series is pleased to present a "Robert E Lee and Me: A Soldier and Scholar Confronts His Own History" by Ty Seidule, Chamberlain Fellow and a visiting professor of history.
 Introduction by Joe Shelley, Vice President for Libraries and Information Technology Services.
-More information is forthcoming.
+The lecture is scheduled for noon on Wednesday, February 10, 2021, via Zoom.

 2019 Fall - Adam Morris